 3414 Fremont Ave N – Fremont State Bank Building

-This building is located in the heart of downtown Fremont and currently houses Sonic Boom Records and Fremont News, as well as offices upstairs.
-Brian Regan purchased the building seven years ago as an investment.
+This building is located in the heart of downtown Fremont .
 The building was built in 1905 and originally housed the Remsberg & Dixon Bank, later known as the Fremont State Bank.
 Other early tenants included the Fremont Theater (1912-1914), The Fraternal Brotherhood (upper floor from 1923-1933), the Angle Inn, and Smith’s Grocery.

-In the 1970’s and 1980’s the upper floor was the location for meetings of a motorcycle sect of Alcoholics Anonymous.
-According to stories Mr. Regan had heard, the group was known to be a “colorful bunch.”
+In the 1970s and 1980s the upper floor was the location for meetings of a motorcycle sect of Alcoholics Anonymous.
+According to stories the owner, Mr. Regan, had heard, the group was known to be a “colorful bunch.”
 The meetings often drew people from all over the country, including famous actors from California.
-In the 1970’s the upper floor was occupied by the Daily Planet newspapers.
+In the 1970s the upper floor was occupied by the Daily Planet newspapers.
 Regan said there was a rumor that rents were so low in Fremont at this time, retailers squatted in the buildings and did not bother to pay rent, because the building owners felt it was better than leaving the storefronts vacant.
-Regan noted that until the 1980’s when electric heating was installed, 50% of the spaces in this building were still heated by wood stoves.
+Regan noted that until the 1980s when electric heating was installed, 50% of the spaces in this building were still heated by wood stoves.
 There are two below-street levels under Sonic Boom Records, one of which includes the former bank vault.
-Regan surmises that the basement level was at street level before the re-grading of Fremont Avenue for the Fremont Bridge construction project, about 1915.

 Sources: Brian Regan